ab604/r-lsp/README.md

 Claude Code plugin for R language server integration.
 Provides code intelligence for R files including diagnostics, go-to-definition, hover documentation, find references, and code formatting.

+> **Note:** If you're using [Positron](https://github.com/posit-dev/positron), you don't need this plugin—Positron has built-in R language server support.
+This plugin is for VS Code, terminal Claude Code, and other environments without native R LSP integration.

 ## Features

 Once installed, Claude gains these capabilities when working with R files: